 The Churchill War Rooms is a very popular attraction and can get busy 11am–4.30pm, so it is best to visit outside this period.

-You may need to wait for 45–90 minutes or so to buy tickets and get in but if you have a London Pass or pre-booked tickets (or if you are an IWM member) you can skip the ticket queue and head for the shorter queue for visitors with pre-booked tickets.
+You may need to wait for 45–90 minutes or so to buy tickets and get in but if you have pre-booked tickets (or if you are an IWM member) you can skip the ticket queue and head for the shorter queue for visitors with pre-booked tickets.

 Two hours is the minimum you need for a short visit, but if you have an interest in 20th-century history you could easily spend 4–5 hours in here.